ewjoachim/notgithub-token-scanning/README.md

 # NotGitHub Token Scanning

+Disclaimer: I'm not affiliated with GitHub in any way.

-This project defines a simple Python service that replaces "GitHub" when integrating the [Secrets Scanning](https://docs.github.com/en/developers/overview/secret-scanning) feature from GitHub
+This project defines a simple Python service that replaces GitHub when integrating the [Secrets Scanning](https://docs.github.com/en/developers/overview/secret-scanning) feature from GitHub